specklesystems/speckle-docs/workspaces/welcome-to-workspaces.md

 - Enable **granular access control** for projects and team members.
 - Provide **domain-based membership protection** for enhanced security.
 - Support **team collaboration** with centralised project and user management.
 - Streamline project workflows and data sharing.
+- Allow for collaboration and team development of automations with Speckle Automate.

 Explore the ** Plus ** or ** Business ** plans for advanced functionality like Single Sign-On (SSO) or custom data regions.